R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 The UK countryside wouldn’t look as it does without the native Hawthorn hedges, particularly in May when its creamy white and pink scented blossom covers every country hedge and road verge up and down the land.
 It is the backbone of farm hedging due to its thorny and dense stock-proof habit (great for wildlife habitat), profuse flowering (great for pollinating insects – it is thought to support over 200 different types of insects) and equally profuse red berries (called haws) which cover it in autumn until eaten by birds (especially fieldfares, waxwings, blackbirds, and thrushes).

-Hawthorn is used in many settings - it can be grown as a hedgerow or standalone tree (and in this case it will produce even more berries due to not being trimmed allowing it to flower and then produce berries on old wood), used as a single species hedge, as a woodland shrub or most popular of all, it is often the main component of a mixed native stock proof hedge (see our separate page for bare root mixed native hedging packs).
+Hawthorn is used in many settings - it can be grown as a hedgerow or standalone small tough tree (and in this case it will produce even more berries due to not being trimmed allowing it to flower and then produce berries on old wood), used as a single species hedge, as a woodland shrub or most popular of all, it is often the main component of a mixed native stock proof hedge (see our separate page for bare root mixed native hedging packs).
 It is well suited to hedge laying.
 It is hard to know when Hawthorn became popular as a hedging plant but it is thought that in the period of the Parliamentary enclosures of land, 200,000 miles of "quickset" hedges were planted across Britain (quickthorn or thorn still being common names that are frequently used today).

 Soil and Situation